apache/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 Types
 =====

-.. type:: TSRemapStatus
+.. enum:: TSRemapStatus

    Status return value for remap callback.

-    .. macro:: TSREMAP_DID_REMAP
+   .. enumerator:: TSREMAP_DID_REMAP

       The remap callback modified the request.

-    .. macro:: TSREMAP_DID_REMAP_STOP
+   .. enumerator:: TSREMAP_DID_REMAP_STOP

       The remap callback modified the request and that no more remapping callbacks should be invoked.

-    .. macro:: TSREMAP_NO_REMAP
+   .. enumerator:: TSREMAP_NO_REMAP

       The remap callback did not modify the request.

-    .. macro:: TSREMAP_NO_REMAP_STOP
+   .. enumerator:: TSREMAP_NO_REMAP_STOP

       The remap callback did not modify the request and that no further remapping callbacks should be invoked.

-    .. macro:: TSREMAP_ERROR
+   .. enumerator:: TSREMAP_ERROR

       The remapping attempt in general failed and the transaction should fail with an error return to the user agent.

-.. type:: TSRemapReloadStatus
+.. enum:: TSRemapReloadStatus

-    .. macro:: TSREMAP_CONFIG_RELOAD_FAILURE
+   .. enumerator:: TSREMAP_CONFIG_RELOAD_FAILURE

       Notify the plugin that configuration parsing failed.

-    .. macro:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED
+   .. enumerator:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED

       Configuration parsing succeeded and plugin was used by the new configuration.

-    .. macro:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED
+   .. enumerator:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED

       Configuration parsing succeeded but plugin was NOT used by the new configuration.

 Return Values
 =============